ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *The meaning of life is just to be alive.
-It is so plain and so obvious and so simple.*
+💬 *We are all born ignorant, but one must work hard to remain stupid.*

-— **Alan Watts**
+— **Benjamin Franklin**

-Updated at: 2025-12-15T01:09:25Z
+Updated at: 2025-12-16T01:08:27Z